AkshathPandey/music_genre_classification/README.md

 # music_genre_classification project i have created a machine learning mode using KNN,Decision Tree, Random forrest regression, logistic Regressiona and SVC.
-Using i can classify the muusic and compare between the accuracy of the different models.
+Using which I can classify the music and compare between the accuracy of the different models.